Elizabeth Nissley, Acting Field Education Coordinator

 The goal of field education is to offer opportunities for formative experiences in ministry outside the classroom.
 Here at LTS, we take field education very seriously.
 We partner with a variety of church denominations and institutions to prepare students for their future ministries.
-Field education is required for all Master of Divinity students during the 200-level in the Ministerial Formation Program and continues into the third year of the program.
+Field education is required for all Master of Divinity students during the 200-level in the Ministerial Formation Program.

 It is the responsibility of each student to choose a site and supervisor that will meet the guidelines set by LTS.
 Possible field education sites for students include: churches, hospital chaplaincies, retirement homes, university campuses, social service agencies, and local urban shelters.
 A student can serve at the same site for two years or select two different sites during the two years of field education.